 USE OF INDUSTRY GUIDANCE

-The Electric Power Research Institute (EPRI) , "Guideline for the of Commercial-Grade Items in Nuclear Safety Related Applications, defines critical characteristics as " NRC's conditional of EPRI
+The Electric Power Research Institute (EPRI) 3002002982, "Plant Engineering: Guideline for the Acceptance of Commercial-Grade Items in Nuclear Safety Related Applications," Revision 1 to EPRI NP-5652 and TR-102260, defines critical characteristics as "The important design, material, and performance characteristics of a commercial grade item that--once verified--will provide reasonable assurance that the item will perform its intended safety function.”
+Previously, EPRI referred to “critical characteristics” as critical characteristics for acceptance.”
+EPRI 3002002982 also defines design characteristics as follows, “Sometimes referred to as critical characteristics for design, those properties or attributes that are essential for the item’s form, fit, and functional performance.
+Critical characteristics for design are the identifiable and/or measurable attributes of a replacement item that provide assurance that the replacement item will perform its design function.”
+NRC's conditional acceptance of EPRI 3002002983 by RG 1.164 recognizes the definition of an older term, “critical characteristics for acceptance” included in 3002002982, which notes that critical characteristics for acceptance are a subset of “critical characteristics for design” (or in using current terminology, critical characteristics are a subset of design characteristics.)

 Published NRC guidance in Generic Letters 89-02 and 91-05 does not suggest that all design requirements of an item need to be verified during the dedication process.
 Rather, the licensee is expected to identify the item's design, material, and performance characteristics that have a direct effect on the item's ability to accomplish its intended safety function and select from these characteristics a set of critical (or acceptance) characteristics that, once verified, will provide reasonable assurance that the item will perform that function.
 Consistency in the definition of critical characteristics can be improved by equating the NRC's definition of critical characteristics to the EPRI definition of "critical characteristics for acceptance."